Rev. Ashley Goff

 Ashley graduated from Union Theological Seminary in NYC where she fell in love with the art of liturgy.
 She lives with deep gratitude for several communities which have formed her along the way: Denison University, the Jesuit Volunteer Corps, the Open Door Community, Rikers Island NYC Jail, and Church of the Pilgrims (PCUSA).

-Ashley also finds life in Springsteen music, beekeeping, urban farming, and vinyasa yoga.
-Ashley and her spouse, Bob Glennon, live with their three kids and black lab, Oshie, in the Green Valley neighborhood in Arlington.
+Ashley finds life in relationships, the beach, the mountains, reading murder mysteries, being outside, and sleep.
+Ashley and her family live in the Green Valley neighborhood in Arlington.

 MINISTER OF MUSIC

 Abby offers a voice that helps APC connect musically within the APC congregation and with our neighbors at Gilliam Place and in South Arlington.
 She believes in “imago dei,” which means every voice and body has equal value.